ioos/comt/README.md

 This is a place to discuss issues, share code, and share examples of how to use the IOOS Coastal and Ocean Modeling Testbed

-More info on the [COMT Github Repo Wiki](https://github.com/ioos/comt/wiki)
+More info on the [GitHub COMT Wiki](https://github.com/ioos/comt/wiki)